How can you tell if your GTM tagging server works?

 An article by Thomas Craenen

-Thomas has been working at Digital Power as a Technical Web Analyst since 2019 and has specialised in working with Google tools in recent years.
+Thomas is a former colleague and worked as a Technical Web Analyst at Digital Power from 2019 to 2024.
+He has specialised in working with Google tools in recent years.

 Thomas Craenen